asibahi/asibahi.github.io/Thoughts/Practical Arabic Justification.md

 The real issue with `jalt` and font-driven justification, if you would call it that, is that apparently it is very underspecified, and the support, if it exists at all, is inconsistent.

-You can see in the previous screenshot how in the paragraph with `jalt`, InDesign turns it on for *every word*, and not only when needeed.
+You can see in the previous screenshot how in the paragraph with `jalt`, InDesign turns it on for *every word*, and not only when needed.
 This, honestly, defeats the purpose.
 The text looks way too loose.
 The manual justification sample, on the right, is more measured when using the justification alternates.
 (Although because InDesign does not actually let you access `jalt` directly, it uses stylistic sets instead.)
 The following page is perhaps more illustrative (the middle and right columns are identical by the way):

 ![jalt Justification](sakkal-kitab-specimen2.png)